 - A Lot Grading Inspector will conduct a site inspection to verify that the lot is graded in accordance with the approved Lot Grading Plan and the Lot Grading Guidelines.
 This is usually done within 5 working days from processing of the certificate, depending on workload and weather conditions.

 - The homeowner will receive an Inspection Report indicating that the Final Grade has been Passed (approved) or Failed (deficiencies exist).

-- The homeowner must correct any deficiencies within 60 days and call 311 to notify City of Edmonton Development Services for re-inspection (applicable fees apply).
+- The homeowner must correct any deficiencies within 60 days (unless otherwise noted) and call 311 to notify City of Edmonton Development Services for re-inspection (applicable fees apply).
 If resubmission of Lot Grading Certificate is indicated, re-inspection cannot occur until receipt of the new Lot Grading Certificate.

 - Deficiency items are labeled “left”, “right”, “front” and “back”.
 Orientation of these labels is determined by facing the front entrance of the home from the street.